 Make sure you have your pet’s vaccinations up to date before booking them into kennels or cattery.
 If your pet is overdue they may need to start the course again!

 If you are planning to take your dog, cat or ferret out of the UK and travel within the European Union (or to certain, non-European countries), it is a legal requirement that each individual pet have a pet passport to avoid quarantine restrictions when you come back to the UK.
-Information on the rules of the Pet Travel Scheme (PETS) (including approved countries, carriers and routes), and regulations regarding bringing pets back into the UK, are detailed under PETS or you can call the Department for Environment Food and Rural Affairs (Defra) Helpline 08459 335577.
+Information on the rules of the Pet Travel Scheme (PETS) (including approved countries, carriers and routes), and regulations regarding bringing pets back into the UK, are detailed under PETS or you can call the Department for Environment Food and Agriculture (DEFA) Helpline 08459 335577.